 We define working capital as current assets less current liabilities.
-The change in working capital at June 30, 2017 from December 31, 2016, reflects a decrease in total current assets of approximately \$1.6 billion, partially offset by a \$40.2 million decrease in current liabilities.
+The change in working capital at September 30, 2017 from December 31, 2016, reflects a decrease in total current assets of approximately \$1.2 billion and an increase in total current liabilities of \$28.5 million.

-The decrease in total current assets was driven by a decrease in net cash, cash equivalents and marketable securities, as described above, and the contribution of certain accounts receivable, inventory, and other current assets to Bioverativ.
-These decreases were partially offset by an increase in receivables related to our ongoing operations.
+The decrease in total current assets was driven by a decrease in net cash, cash equivalents and marketable securities, as described above.